endojs/endo-e2e-tests/test-imports/README.md

 `__snapshots__` folder contains a snapshot of all test results as they're unrealistic to turn 100% green.
 It's a proxy for detecting changes in ecosystem suport.
 Might evolve into something more advanced.

-For now, if snapshots test is failing, you manually verify if it's a regression or improvement (or both)
+For now, if snapshots test is failing, you manually verify if it's a regression or an improvement (or both)

 ### Adding cases